On this page

 Housing benefit and council tax reduction

 You can continue to get housing benefit and council tax reduction during a temporary absence not expected to exceed 13 weeks (or 52 weeks on remand), provided you intend to return home and do not sublet.
-Alternatively, someone else living in your home, such as an adult son or daughter, can be treated as liable for your rent and claim housing benefit or universal credit housing costs.
+Alternatively, someone else living in your home, such as an adult son or daughter, can be treated as liable for your rent and claim universal credit housing costs (or housing benefit if over pension age).

 Young people in full-time non-advanced education

-Child benefit and child tax credit as described above can continue for a young person aged 16 to 19 in full-time (more than 12 hours a week) non-advanced education (up to Highers, SVQ level 3 and below).
-Alternatively, if a young person aged 16 to 21 is left on their own while you are in prison, and the young person is in full-time non-advanced education, s/he may qualify for universal credit in their own right.
-Child benefit and child tax credit payable to you would stop in this case.
+Child benefit can continue for a young person aged 16 to 19 in full-time (more than 12 hours a week) non-advanced education (up to Highers, SVQ level 3 and below).
+Alternatively, if a young person aged 16 to 21 is left on their own while you are in prison, and the young person is in full-time non-advanced education, they may qualify for universal credit in their own right.
+Child benefit would stop in this case.
 If the young person is aged 21, they must have started the course or enrolled before reaching 21.
 S/he could also claim council tax reduction if your absence is longer than the period allowed.

 Visiting someone in prison

-The Assisted Prison Visits Unit can help with travel costs if you are visiting a partner, child or close relative in prison.
-It can also help with the cost of someone bringing your children to visit you in prison.
+You can get help with travel costs if you are visiting a partner, child or close relative in prison, or you can also get help with the cost of someone bringing your children to visit you in prison.
 The visitor must be getting one of the following benefits:

 - Income-related employment and support allowance